DC Power Flow

 Power System Update

-type using the powerSystem
+type with the powerSystem

-type using the dcPowerFlow
+type through the dcPowerFlow

 addBus!(system; label = "Bus 1", type = 3)